mzaera/notes_2021/README.md

 Param: Mem/InitWMWithAllNodes = "false"                    [Initialize the Working Memory with all nodes in Long-Term Memory.
 When false, it is initialized with nodes of the previous session.]
 Param: Mem/IntermediateNodeDataKept = "false"              [Keep intermediate node data in db.]
 Param: Mem/LaserScanDownsampleStepSize = "1"               [If > 1, downsample the laser scans when creating a signature.]
-Param: Mem/LaserScanNormalK = "0"                          [If > 0 and laser scans don't have normals, normals will be computed with K search neighbors when creating a signature.]
+Param: Mem/LaserScanNormalK = "0"                          [If > 0 and laser scans dont have normals, normals will be computed with K search neighbors when creating a signature.]
-Param: Mem/LaserScanNormalRadius = "0.0"                   [If > 0 m and laser scans don't have normals, normals will be computed with radius search neighbors when creating a signature.]
+Param: Mem/LaserScanNormalRadius = "0.0"                   [If > 0 m and laser scans dont have normals, normals will be computed with radius search neighbors when creating a signature.]
 Param: Mem/LaserScanVoxelSize = "0.0"                      [If > 0 m, voxel filtering is done on laser scans when creating a signature.
 If the laser scan had normals, they will be removed.
 To recompute the normals, make sure to use "Mem/LaserScanNormalK" or "Mem/LaserScanNormalRadius" parameters.]
 Param: Mem/LocalizationDataSaved = "false"                 [Save localization data during localization session (when Mem/IncrementalMemory=false).
 When enabled, the database will then also grow in localization mode.
 This mode would be used only for debugging purpose.]
 Param: Mem/MapLabelsAdded = "true"                         [Create map labels.
 The first node of a map will be labelled as "map#" where # is the map ID.]